SwiftSIQI/swift-style-guide-by-kodeco-in-chinese/README.md

 /// merger, publication, distribution, sublicensing, creation of derivative works,
 /// or sale is expressly withheld.
 ///
+/// This project and source code may use libraries or frameworks that are
+/// released under various Open-Source licenses.
+Use of those libraries and
+/// frameworks are governed by their own individual licenses.
+///
 /// THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 /// IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 /// FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE